mitsei/dlkit_builders/README.md

 ```
 dlkit_builders
  |- build_dlkit.py
+ |- config.py
 xosid
  |- assessment.xml
 ```

+Note that you need to create your own `config.py` file.
+A skeleton file is included in this repository as an example.

+# XOSID files

 The `xosid` definitions are located [here](https://app.assembla.com/spaces/osid/git/source/master/definitions/xosid).

+# First time build steps

+1. Copy `config.py.skel` to `config.py`.
+2. Download the `xosid` files into the `xosid` directory, that you want to build.
+3. Update `config.py` to include the packages, managers, sessions, and objects you want to build.
+4. Run `python build_dlkit.py`.

+For future builds, you only need to update `config.py` and the files in the `xosid` directory if you bring in new packages.

+# Running the builder

 To run the builder, you can build all or a subset of `dlkit`.
 The first time you run the builder, you will need to build `map`, `patterns`, `abc`, `manager`,